-Although absolute confidentiality cannot be assured, the District will maintain the confidentiality of discrimination reports and complaints, and especially personally-identifiable information obtained in the course of responding to a report or complaint, to the extent required by any applicable law, and the District will otherwise make efforts to maintain confidentiality where non-disclosure does not interfere with the District's ability to appropriately process and respond to the report or complaint.
-Nonetheless, investigating or otherwise responding a matter often involves disclosing (directly or indirectly) the identity of persons involved in the particular events/issues.
+Although absolute confidentiality cannot be assured, the District will maintain the confidentiality of discrimination reports and complaints to the extent required by any applicable law, and the District will otherwise make efforts to maintain confidentiality where non-disclosure does not interfere with the District's ability to appropriately process and respond to the report or complaint.
+Nonetheless, investigating a matter often involves disclosing (directly or indirectly) the identity of persons involved in the particular events/issues.
 Individuals who have specific concerns about confidentiality should arrange to discuss those concerns with the District as early as possible in the process.